.NET Core refers to several technologies including .NET Core, ASP.NET Core and Entity Framework Core.

 .NET Core preview releases are supported through Microsoft Developer Support only if they are specifically designated 'Go-Live'.
 In such cases the license allows you to deploy applications built on the specified .NET Core, ASP.NET Core, Entity Framework Core preview to production environments and provides access to Microsoft Support.
 For an explanation of available support options, please visit Support for Business and Developers.

-The Preview Releases Support Lifecycle for applicable pre-releases will be as follows.
+The support lifecycle for applicable pre-releases is as follows.

 |Version||Release Date||End of Support|